Securing non-dilutive funding for your startup means you don’t have to hand over control in exchange for cash. Here’s what you need to know.

 With Zeni you get a dedicated always-on finance concierge, and access to a sleek finance dashboard that turns your accounting data into powerful visualizations.
 Plus, our team has firsthand knowledge of what it takes to make a startup successful, and can help you manage your finances smartly.

-Unlike many other CFO firms, you won’t have to worry about mounting hourly charges: Our flat monthly fee includes all your fractional CFO services, including:
+Unlike many other CFO firms, you won’t have to worry about mounting hourly charges: Our flat monthly fee includes all your outsourced CFO services, including: